karandeabhijitsudam/drawspace/README.md

-🎨 DrawSpace – Web-Based VR Drawing Experience DrawSpace is an experimental drawing application that bridges traditional 2D sketching with immersive 3D/VR environments.
+# 🎨 DrawSpace – Web-Based VR Drawing Experience

+**DrawSpace** is an experimental drawing application that bridges traditional 2D sketching with immersive 3D/VR environments.
 Initially designed for mouse-based input, this project sets the stage for a fully interactive, spatial drawing experience using WebXR.

-🚀 Features
+## 🚀 Features

-🖱️ Mouse-Driven 2D Drawing
+- 🖱️ **Mouse-Driven 2D Drawing**
   Prototype enables smooth freehand sketching using standard mouse input.

-🎚️ Adjustable Line Width & Dynamic Colors
+- 🎚️ **Adjustable Line Width & Dynamic Colors**
   Customize brush size and color on the fly.

-🧠 Efficient Memory Usage
+- 🧠 **Efficient Memory Usage**
   Each line uses a material property block for optimized performance.

-🕹️ WebXR-Ready
+- 🕹️ **WebXR-Ready**
   Engineered with future VR input compatibility in mind.

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Unity (WebGL Build)
+- **Unity** (WebGL Build)

-C#
+- **C#**

-WebXR Export Plugin (planned for future integration)
+- **WebXR Export Plugin** *(planned for future integration)*

-🧩 Upcoming Features
+## 🧩 Upcoming Features

-🎮 VR Controller-Based 3D Drawing
+- 🎮 **VR Controller-Based 3D Drawing**
   Draw in 3D space using hand-held controllers.

-💾 Sketch Persistence
+- 💾 **Sketch Persistence**
   Save and load drawings as reusable 3D assets.

-💡 Motivation
+## 💡 Motivation

-DrawSpace began as a personal exploration into spatial computing and immersive interaction design.
+DrawSpace began as a personal exploration into **spatial computing** and **immersive interaction design**.
 The focus is on creating intuitive tools for creative expression in virtual environments — emphasizing lightweight performance, expandability, and meaningful UX.

-🔧 This project is under active development.
-Feedback and collaboration ideas are welcome!
+> 🔧 *This project is under active development.
+Feedback and collaboration ideas are welcome!*